TYokogawa/TYokogawa.github.io/_posts/2015-5-16-Patient_readmission_prediction.md

 <img src="{{ '/assets/img/ML_top18features.png' | prepend: site.baseurl }}" alt=“" style="width: 600px;"/>

-num_lab_procedures: Number of lab tests performed during the encounter,
+num-lab-procedures: Number of lab tests performed during the encounter,
-num_procedures: Number of procedures (other than lab tests) performed during the encounter,
+num-procedures: Number of procedures (other than lab tests) performed during the encounter,
-num_medication: Number of distinct generic names administered during the encounter,
+num-medication: Number of distinct generic names administered during the encounter,
-number_outpatient: Number of outpatient visits of the patient in the year preceding the encounter,
+number-outpatient: Number of outpatient visits of the patient in the year preceding the encounter,
-number_emergency: Number of emergency visits of the patient in the year preceding the encounter,
+number-emergency: Number of emergency visits of the patient in the year preceding the encounter,
-number_inpatient: Number of inpatient visits of the patient in the year preceding the encounter,
+number-inpatient: Number of inpatient visits of the patient in the year preceding the encounter,
-number_diagnoses: Number of diagnoses entered to the system, change of medication: Indicates if there was a change in diabetic medications
+number-diagnoses: Number of diagnoses entered to the system, change of medication: Indicates if there was a change in diabetic medications